-Turning special places into radiant refuges requires more than understanding what creates welcome and peace, although the owners of the Bufflehead Cove Inn have supplied both in abundance.
-It requires sensitivity to the spirit of a place.
-In converting their family home on the tidal Kennebunk River into an inn, the owners made full use of generations of experience and memories.
-It is alive with what it means to be home, here in THIS place in a way that is at once now and timeless.
+Turning special places into radiant refuges requires more than understanding what creates welcome and peace.
+The owners who ran the Bufflehead Cove Inn supplied both in abundance with a sensitivity to the spirit of that particular place.
+In converting their family home on the tidal Kennebunk River into an inn, they made full use of generations of experience and memories.
+It was alive with what it means to be home in a way that was at once now and timeless.

-Like my tea garden and tea hut, the inside and the outside here are not a division but a collaboration.
-You can see the ducks gathering at dawn from the porch.
-There is the smell of wood burning in the fireplace in the evening.
-You hear the slight creak of the old steps as you climb up to your room to see reflections from the river dancing on the ceiling.
-Even the easy walk along the rustic road into town that goes by ponds in the woods seems just right.
+Like my tea garden and tea hut, the inside and the outside were not a division but a collaboration.
+You could see the ducks gathering at dawn from the porch.
+There was the smell of wood burning in the fireplace in the evening.
+You would hear the slight creak of the old steps as you climbed up to your room to see reflections from the river dancing on the ceiling.
+Even the easy walk along the rustic road into town by ponds in the woods seemed just right.